A Healing Spice (Star Anise)

 Folklore

-Star Anise when dried is a perfect shape and size for a protection amulet, and was used to take away bad energies and negative influences, to eliminate obstacles and open the way to new paths.
-This striking spice was said to remove the Evil Eye, take away nightmares and serve as a watertight energy cleaner.
+Star Anise when dried is the perfect shape and size for a protection amulet.
+It was used to take away bad energies and negative influences, to eliminate obstacles and open the way to new paths.
+This striking spice was said to remove the Evil Eye and take away nightmares, and served as a watertight energy cleaner.

-The distinct aroma of the Star Anise was said to increase inner strength and bring out psychic powers, its essential oils and scent making it easier to reach a state of calm meditation.
-Each star-shaped pod held a narrative of healing, discovery and innovation, forming a bridge between the ancient and modern, the East with the West.
+The distinct aroma of the Star Anise was said to increase inner strength and bring out psychic powers.
+Its essential oils and scent made it easier to reach a state of calm meditation.
+Each star-shaped pod holds a narrative of healing, discovery and innovation, forming a bridge between the ancient and modern, the East and the West.

 A Healing Spice (Star Anise) by Sue Cartwright, Spiral Leaf